 Take Nothing but Photos, Leave Nothing but Footprints!

 Finally, Most of these hidden Gems come with an element of risk.
 The popular tourist spots are all signposted and welcoming as they have warming signs and managed risks (that is different from safe) But these are Hidden as the liability is unacceptable to anyone.
 People hunting these out are doing so at their own risk and some of these have a high level of risk attached.

-We feel these risks are acceptable to us, (in fact in some cases only ME) but that is a personal risk assessment based on our risk aversion, and physical ability and capability.
+We feel these risks are acceptable to us, (in fact in some cases only ME) but that is a personal risk assessment based on our risk aversion, and physical ability, and capability.
 You need to make your own risk assessment and continue to update it on the fly.
-If things feel too much turnaround.
+If things feel too much, turn around.
 If conditions worsen, Turn around.
-If you lose a trail.
-Turn Around and refind the trail, DO NOT PUSH ON REGARDLESS.
-People who do occasional push on over a cliff edge.
+If you lose a trial, Turn Around and re-find the trail, DO NOT PUSH ON REGARDLESS.
+People who do occasionally push on over a cliff edge.